ML for Fraud Detection

 The friction concept is interesting for Machine Learning Engineers.
 It means that we do not have to develop a perfect model catching every single fraud.
 Be sure that if an attacker is motivated enough, he will manage to pass through your model or infrastructure.

 For business stakeholders, this is sometimes hard to accept, as fraud raises strong feelings.
 Nobody wants to be victim of fraud.
 However, it is key to look at the cost of frauds and put the fear emotions in perspective.
-Indeed, it may turn out that in some segments of your e-commerce business, fraud chargebacks are not that expensive.
-That is the case for Ubisoft on Steam in-game transactions for instance, in which Steam is liable for frauds and do not forward chargebacks to game producers.
+Indeed, it may turn out that in some segments of your e-commerce business, fraud chargebacks are not that expensive, depending on your Payment Service Provider agreement.
 In this case, you should be much more laxist : if you try to block more frauds, you will necesarily block more legit customers.

 tp